 Yet these ocean waters, and the services they provide, are at risk.
 Overfishing, habitat loss and degradation, pollution, development and the growing impacts of climate change are threatening both food security and local livelihoods.
-To address these challenges, The Nature Conservancy is helping local resource owners assess their economically valuable sea cucumber fisheries and establish sustainable management regimes, including a network of protected areas.
+To address these challenges, The Nature Conservancy (TNC) is helping local resource owners assess their economically valuable sea cucumber fisheries and establish sustainable management regimes, including a network of protected areas.

-After an eight-year hiatus to allow stocks to repopulate, this sea cucumber fishery on Manus Island has re-opened.
+After an eight-year hiatus to allow stocks to repopulate, the sea cucumber fishery on Manus Island has re-opened.
 Working with the tribal group, Mwanus Endras Asi Resource Development Network (MEARDN), we conducted marine and socio-economic surveys before the opening and after the closing of the season to assess the impact of the fishery’s harvest.

 Harvesting and processing sea cucumbers has been a tradition in this island nation for over 200 years: A luxury food in Asian markets, sea cucumbers are hand-picked by fishers and processed by families, using natural, basic techniques that are passed down over generations — similar to the standard processing techniques currently used throughout the region.
 However, due to rapidly increasing demand from China, sea cucumber fisheries around the world regularly experience unsustainable boom-and-bust cycles.

 For the first time, TNC is working at both the supply and demand sides of this seafood chain.
 We assessed the market potential for sustainably harvested marine resources in Hong Kong while developing strategies to create demand for sustainable products that can command a premium price.